Italian Motorcycle Brands

 Aprilia Logo

 Aprilia is a brand known today not only in Italy but all over the world.
 Aprilia is part of the world’s fourth largest industrial group, Piaggio, producing two-wheeled vehicles.
 The company was founded in 1945 in the Venetian city of Noale by Alberto Beggio to produce bicycles.
-The name of the brand was a tribute to the founder’s favorite model – the Lancia Aprilia car.
-The year 1960 was marked by the release of the first Sport Uomo moped.
+The brand’s name was a tribute to the founder’s favorite model – the Lancia Aprilia car.
+The year 1960 marked the release of the first Sport Uomo moped.
 In 1968, the ownership of the company was transferred to the founder’s son Ivano Beggio, who started the production of mopeds, resulting in the market launch of three models at once – Colibrì, Daniela, and Packi, as well as the first Italian off-road vehicle Scarabeo.
 Today, the president and CEO of Piaggio is Roberto Colaninno.

 Aeromere